-If your workload is "real time" (e.g., susceptible to glitching or other visible end-user impacts) or has very tight responsiveness requirement (e.g., a stock brokerage), and if energy consumption is not a primary criteria for your environment, you should probably just switch to the High Performance power plan.
+If your workload is "real time" (for example, susceptible to glitching or other visible end-user impacts) or has very tight responsiveness requirement (for example, a stock brokerage), and if energy consumption is not a primary criteria for your environment, you should probably just switch to the High Performance power plan.
 Otherwise, you should understand the response time requirements of your workloads, and then tune the PPM parameters for the best possible power efficiency that still meets those requirements.